catherinepope/papermod/content/workshops/developing-a-narrative-cv.md

 ---
 date: "2025-08-26T16:36:31+01:00"
-draft: true
+draft: false
 title: "Developing a Narrative CV"
 tags: ["academic", "workshops"]
 categories: ["Training"]
-description: ""
+description: "Interactive workshop on creating narrative CVs for researchers.
+Learn to identify invisible skills, translate experience into compelling narratives, and present your research story with clarity and impact."
-keywords: ["keyword 1", "keyword 2", "keyword 3"]
+keywords: ["narrative CV", "academic CV", "researcher CV", "CV writing", "academic careers", "research skills", "career development", "academic job applications", "CV workshop", "research narrative"]
 ---

-Narrative CVs are gaining popularity as a way for researchers to showcase a wider range of skills and experience.
+Narrative CVs are gaining popularity as a way for researchers to showcase a wider range of skills and experience in grant applications.
 But what is a narrative CV?
 And how does it differ from a traditional CV?

 This interactive workshop demystifies and simplifies the process of writing a narrative CV.
 Through discussion, activities, and examples, you’ll learn how best to present your research story.